petershin/liferay-learn/docs/analytics-cloud/latest/en/getting-started/syncing-sites-and-contacts.md

     `Success: Your request completed successfully`

 Great, now you're all set up!
 As users visit and interact with your site, Analytics Cloud begins tracking what's happening.
-Once that happens, you can take a dive into [Understanding Your Site's Data](./understanding-your-sites-data.md) to see the different interactions that get tracked.
+Once that happens, you can take a dive into [Viewing the Analytics Dashboard](././viewing-the-analytics-dashboard.md) to see the different interactions that get tracked.